 In fact, if there's one thing we hope you'll take away from this chapter, it's that leadership is learned by doing.
-That's why many corporations-and a growing number of nonprofits-use the 70-20-10 model as their blueprint for leadership training.
+That's why many corporations - and a growing number of nonprofits - use the 70-20-10 model as their blueprint for leadership training.
 As its name suggests, the model calls for 70 percent on-the-job training, supplemented with 20 percent coaching and mentoring, and 10 percent formal training.
-It's an effective way to fulfill your Plan A vision for your future leadership team.
-You'll find a more detailed discussion of this in the sidebar "The 70-20-10 Model."
+It's an effective way to fulfill your Plan A. You'll find a more detailed discussion of this in the sidebar, "The 70-20-10 Model."